 Key takeaways

-Wegovy (semaglutide) is a prescription, once-weekly injected medication that is approved by the Food and Drug Administration (FDA) for chronic weight management when combined with diet and exercise.
-It is in a class of drugs called glucagon-like peptide-1 receptor agonists (GLP-1s), which are best known for controlling blood sugar and weight.
+Wegovy (semaglutide) is a prescription GLP-1 medication initially approved by the Food and Drug Administration (FDA) for chronic weight management when combined with diet and exercise.
+Since its initial approval for weight loss, it’s also been approved to reduce cardiovascular risk and treat a liver disease called MASH (metabolic dysfunction-associated steatohepatitis).
 For those who would rather avoid needles or cannot use injectable medications, oral alternatives might be more appealing.
 In this article, learn more about oral forms of semaglutide, how they compare to injectable Wegovy, and what alternatives may be available.

 RELATED: How much does Wegovy cost?